palmetto/mapdwell-base-styles/README.md

 # fluxboard-styles

-Shared styles and variables for Fluxboard pages
+Shared styles and variables for front end and back board Fluxboard apps.